QuickLook: Types & Sources of Law (Pasadena)

-QuickLook: Evictions (Lancaster)
+QuickLook: Evictions (Pasadena)

 Many people can't afford a lawyer to handle their legal issues.
 Whether you are a tenant or a landlord, if you are facing eviction issues in California without a lawyer, this class will help you get started by teaching you essential information about the eviction or "unlawful detainer" process and what resources are available to help.
 Learning important fundamentals about eviction law can make your legal journey easier and more successful.